josh-tobin/labeling-challenge/README.md

 The goal of this challenge is to get experience doing quality control for labeled data.

-The original source of this data is a UPenn class: http://crowdsourcing-class.org/.
+The original source of this data and the project is a UPenn class: http://crowdsourcing-class.org/.
+Highly suggest checking it out to learn more about crowdsourcing / data labeling!

 ## Getting started